Cassava Flour Information is my way of trying to help answer your questions about it, how to use it, and why I use it.

 It has been my experience that to substitute all-purpose flour with cassava flour you need to reduce the amount of flour called for in a recipe by about 1/3 and increase your liquids.
 Of course, this is not an exact science.
 Since it is my favorite grain-free flour I have lots of recipes for it on my blog.
 One of my favorites is Gluten-Free Brownie Cake.
 Just check out any of my recipes.

-What are the Nutritional Facts about Cassava Flour?
+What are the Nutritional Facts?

 Cassava flour is high in carbohydrates (free from refined carbohydrates), vitamin C, low in calories fat, and sugar, and high in potassium and magnesium.
 (2) Thereby making it easier to digest.
 (3) Cassava is low in GI making it a low glycemic index food.
 (4)

-Where to buy Cassava Flour?
+Where to buy it?

 Incredibly, I have been able to find cassava flour locally at most grocery stores.
 However, if you have a hard time finding it or would just rather order online.
 Here is a link to Amazon Cassava Flour. or Here is a link to Thrive Market Cassava Flour.

-Why do I use Cassava Flour?
+Why do I use it?

 Coconut flour and almond flour have grainy textures.
 Cassava flour has no grainy texture as it is finely ground, and neutral in color and flavor.
 Cassava flour is considered to be Paleo, naturally vegan, as well as nut-free, grain-free, and gluten-free.
 Thus making cassava flour the perfect substitute for all-purpose or white flour.
-Flavor, texture, and visualization of the end product is the reason I prefer baking with Cassava.
+Flavor, texture, and visualization of the end product are the reason I prefer baking with Cassava.

 My Advice:

-Be sure to read the ingredients to any flour making sure no additives have been added.
+Be sure to read the ingredients of any flour making sure no additives have been added.
 Choose only organic flours made from natural sources.
 All gluten-free flours are not necessarily grain-free.
 Corn and rice are grains and, therefore, can not be used in grain-free recipes.
 I suggest purchasing a small amount and experimenting with it in your recipes and grain-free recipes.

 Some of my favorite Cassava Flour recipes are: